-NASA's Atmospheric Infrared Sounder has been in near-continuous operation since September 2002.
-The ~ 3 million daily spectral observations contain detailed information about surface and atmospheric temperature, water vapor and trace gases such as CO2 and CH4, as well as clouds and aerosols.
-In this paper we obtain climate thermodynamic trends using 20 years of AIRS observations by working exclusively with the trends observed in the AIRS radiance time series.
-This is achieved by first binning the observed spectra into nominal 3×5 degree latitude/longitude spatial subsets using 16 day intervals, after which a quantile-based algorithm selects nominally clear scenes for each grid box in order to construct the clear scene radiance spectrum time series.
-De-seasonalized spectral anomalies and spectral trends are then obtained from the time series, which are converted into geophysical trends using a physical retrieval for each grid box.
-This approach is completely different from traditional operational use of infrared data for trending, whereby anomalies/trends are generated either after daily retrievals, or after assimilation into NWP models.
-Our approach rigorously ties the derived geophysical trends to the observed radiance trends, and requires orders-of-magnitude fewer computational resources and time than re-analysis or traditional Level 2 retrievals.
-The retrieved trends are compared to trends derived from four other products: ERA5, MERRA2 reanalysis model fields and the NASA Level3 AIRS v7 and NASA Level 3 CLIMCAPS v2.
-Our retrieved surface temperature trends agree quite well with ERA5 re-analysis, CLIMCAPS L3 and the GISS surface climatology trends.
+Daily spectral radiance observations by NASA's Atmospheric Infrared Sounder contain detailed information about surface and atmospheric temperature and water vapor.
+We obtain climate geophysical trends from 20 years (202022002/09-2022/08) of AIRS observations using a novel method operating mostly in radiance space.
+The observations are binned into $3 \times 5$ degree tiles using 16 day intervals, after which nominally clear scenes are selected for each tile to construct the spectral radiance time series.
+De-seasonalized spectral trends are then obtained, which are inverted using a physical retrieval to obtain geophysical trends.
+This approach is distinct from traditional use of radiances whereby trends are generated after operational retrievals or assimilation into Numerical Weather Prediction models.
+Our approach rigorously ties the derived geophysical trends to the observed radiance trends, using far fewer computational resources and time.
+The retrieved trends are compared to trends derived from ERA5 and MERRA2 reanalysis model fields, and NASA Level3 AIRS v7 and CLIMCAPS v2 data.
+Our retrieved surface temperature trends agree quite well with ERA5, CLIMCAPS and the GISS surface climatology trends.
 Atmospheric temperature profile trends exhibit some variability amongst all these data sets, especially in the polar stratosphere.
-Water vapor profile trends are nominally similar amongst all data sets except for the AIRS v7 which exhibits trends with a different sign in the mid troposphere.
-Spectral closure between observation trends versus those computed by running all the NWP re-analysis and official NASA L3 monthly fields though a (clear sky) radiative transfer code is discussed, with the major differences arising in the water vapor sounding region.
+Water vapor profile trends are nominally similar among the data sets except for the AIRS v7 which exhibits drying trends in the mid troposphere.
+Spectral closure between observed trends and those computed by running the reanalysis and NASA L3 monthly fields though a radiative transfer code are discussed, with the major differences arising in the water vapor sounding region.